bclover/real-world-functional-programming-book/gitbook/part10/stubs_and_mocks.md

 }
 ```

 For the unit test, we know it should return a good value, so let's build that assertion into the mock.

-The one will one will pass because `parseName` is only being called once for the 1 item in the Array:
+This one will pass because `parseName` is only being called once for the 1 item in the Array:

 ```javascript
 it('NamesParser should call parseName one time for 1 value', () => {